aggregat4/blog/_input/posts/2025-03-23-cursor-ai-coding-experience.md

 - Clear guidance on what tools and features to use (or not use) - this could be achieved with custom Cursor rules.
 For example `Use pnpm instead of npm for package management` or `Use CSS nesting when writing styles`.
 - Having linting integrated into your IDE as a sanity check that Cursor can try to solve automatically
-- Having tests to verify implementations are sensible, even if you let the AI write those tests
+- Having tests to verify that implementations are sensible, even if you let the AI write those tests
 - Having types helps the AI use and extend existing APIs with fewer errors

-The AI tends to write more and more code without much unprompted refactoring.
-You need to actively consider whether refactoring is needed.
-Common issues include:
-- Rewriting utility methods instead of reusing them
-- Duplicating large parts of similar features, leading to a diverging codebase over time
+One subtle trap is code bloat.
+The AI rarely refactors proactively.
+You have to constantly ask yourself: 'Could this be simpler?
+Is it rewriting a utility I already have?'
+Otherwise, you end up with duplicated logic and diverging features - technical debt generated at machine speed.

-The AI benefits from architectural guidance - both having an architecture it can follow and conform to, but also telling it concretely how to solve something.
+Don't just ask it to do something; tell it how.
+Having an architecture it can follow and conform to, but also telling it concretely how to solve something.
 For example, in an editor, it's helpful to make the AI implement formatting features as commands, not just because they're then potentially undoable, but because it forces a command structure that helps maintain a sane code structure.

 The AI excels at regular, structured problems that either have precedence in your codebase or are obviously present in training data.
 Anything outside of that can be problematic and requires human intervention.
-For example, it could competently add a password reset flow to my existing Go server with login screen, but it failed completely at showing all today's appointments for an Exchange ICAL calendar (it didn't know how to deal with Microsoft's insane timezone handling or recurring appointments).
+It handled adding a standard password reset flow to my Go backend competently, following the existing patterns.
+But ask it to parse an Exchange ICAL feed to show today's appointments?
+Complete meltdown.
+Microsoft's baroque timezone handling and recurring event logic proved too much; it simply couldn't navigate that specific, peculiar system.

-## Conclusions
+## The Fear

-For me, AI support is clearly helpful in handling more regular coding tasks and making faster progress in personal coding projects.
-It's way faster to edit code than to write it from scratch, even for "easy" code.

-It's particularly useful for writing tests and extending an existing test suite.

-The caveats I listed above all apply and as soon as the problem becomes less regular, more exotic or interacts with very specific or peculiar systems, the AI will start breaking down.

-And finally, you must review and understand all code if you intend for this to be even marginally serious.
-Otherwise, you'll have security, correctness, performance, maintainability and other problems.
+So, where does this leave me?
+There's no denying the tangible benefits.
+For churning through boilerplate, refactoring patterned code, or getting a test suite off the ground quickly in a personal project, Cursor AI is a genuine accelerant.
+It lets me focus on the more interesting parts faster.
+Yet, alongside this efficiency brews a persistent concern.
+With every problem I delegate, every solution I accept without the actual struggle, I worry: are my own fundamental coding skills slowly eroding?
+Is the convenience making me faster today at the cost of becoming a less capable, less resourceful developer tomorrow?
+I fear the answer may actually be "yes".